Honour ٠ Accept ٠ Release ٠ Trust

-After a Setting the Intention session, and in recognition that everyone’s process is unique, we will settle on a length of time to work together for your HART journey.
+After an initial Milestone Meeting, and in recognition that everyone’s process is unique, we will settle on a length of time to work together for your HART journey.

-The time we spend on each stage of the process will be unique to your individual circumstances but I recommend making a commitment of at least three months.
+The time we spend on each stage of the process will be unique to your individual circumstances.

 Your personal programme may consist of any or all of the following, depending on your particular needs and preferences.

 There may be certain aspects of the work we do together – or as part of your personal work between sessions – that feels more in-depth or challenging than others.
 Some may be more reflective and others more dynamic.
 You can rest assured that every step along the path will be discussed and agreed with you in advance.

 All programmes will culminate with a Milestone Ceremony – be that a private event, just for you, or something that includes family and friends, or those at a similar life-stage to you.

 We will recognise the body’s complex reactions to the demands we place upon it.
 As a result, we may use a blend of emotional, physical and energetic techniques.
 These will create a framework which to enable you to reflect, replenish and re-engage.